momentohq/moderated-chat/README.md

   webhookSigningSecret: "",
 }
 ```
-- the `momentoApiKey` is a token, which can be created via the [Momento Console](https://console.gomomento.com/api-keys), with super user permissions.
-This token will be used to vend short lived publish/subscribe api keys to the frontend
+- the `momentoApiKey` is your Momento API key with superuser permissions.
+This can be created via the [Momento Console](https://console.gomomento.com/api-keys).
+This api key will be used to vend short lived publish/subscribe api keys to the frontend.
 - the `webhookSigningSecret` is the signing secret associated with the Momento Webhook.
-It is used to validate that requests are coming from Momento
+It is used to validate that requests are coming from Momento.
+This secret is updated by the custom resource lambda function when you deploy the backend infrastructure CDK stack.

 ## Frontend